Woodland Planning Guide

 • IRENES Land Use Tool Data Documentation

-1. Introduction This document describes the data sources, definitions and assumptions incorporated in the IRENES Land Use Tool (LUT).
-Please note: this functionality is currently only available to selected users as part of an initial working group. ...
+1. Introduction This document describes the data sources, definitions and assumptions incorporated in the IRENES Land Use Tool (ILUT) available within the XMAP platform (https://irenes.xmap.cloud/login).
+It outlines the resources available for the ...

 • Pre-defined Layers